 Aside from the corona pandemic, two sleeper fires on the big Wiehl bridge in Bielstein (on June 24th and on August 5th) are counted among the annoying occurrences of the year 2020.

-Due to severe smoke development local residents startled the Bielstein fire fighting unit of Wiehl's volunteer fire brigade.
+Due to severe smoke development local residents raised the alarm with the Bielstein fire-fighting unit of Wiehl's volunteer fire brigade.

-The fire fighters could extinguish each of the fires in a short time.
-In all likelihood, the fires were caused by fire-raising.
+The fire fighters were able to extinguish each of the fires in a short time.
+In all likelihood, the fires were caused by deliberate action.

-Now some sleepers on the bridge show severe damages.
-The RSE (Rhine-Sieg-Railway) operating manager had to close the bridge for railway traffic up to the renewal of the damaged sleepers.
+Now some sleepers on the bridge show severe damage.
+The RSE (Rhine-Sieg-Railway) operating manager had to close the bridge for railway traffic until the renewal of the damaged sleepers took place.

-As a consequence, the rides of the "Bergischer Löwe" that were scheduled for for August and September could not take place.
+As a consequence, the steam-hauled runs of the "Bergischer Löwe" that were scheduled for August and September could not take place.

-Good news: Once again federal state funding for the Wiehl Valley Railway - restoration works on the railway bridge across the Wiehl rivulet can begin
+Good news: Once again federal state funding for the Wiehl Valley Railway - restoration works on the railway bridge across the Wiehl brook can begin

-The sponsoring is for the restoration of the big Wiehl bridge next to the Bielstein brewery.
-It had to be closed for railway traffic last summer in the aftermath of two fires which seriously damaged some of the bridge baulks.
-A subsequent structure examination by an expert revealed further age-related damages of the basically over 100 year old steel bridge.
+The sponsorship is for the restoration of the large Wiehl bridge next to the Bielstein brewery.
+It had to be closed to railway traffic last summer in the aftermath of two fires which seriously damaged some of the bridge timbers.
+A subsequent structure examination by an expert revealed further age-related damage of the basically over-100-year-old steel bridge.

-"It quickly became clearly recognisable that the restoration of the bridge would exceed the capabilities of a friendly society - both personnel-wise and financially", said club chairman Gerhard Mansel.
+"It quickly became clearly recognisable that the restoration of the bridge would exceed the capabilities of a voluntary society - both personnel-wise and financially", said the chairman Gerhard Mansel.

 However, a rapid restoration of the bridge is highly desirable.
-In consequence of the Wiehl Valley Railway line being single-track, the closure of the bridge, which is situated quite at the beginning of the roughly 19 miles (30 km) long line near milestone 2.5 (kilometre stone 3.9), currently no train service is possible on this line.
+In consequence of the Wiehl Valley Railway line being single-track, the closure of the bridge, which is situated almost at the beginning of the roughly 19 miles (30 km) long line near milepost 2½ (kilometre post 3.9), currently no train service is possible on this line.

-Basically, the Wiehl Valley Railway line is the only line within reach for the tourist steam train "Bergischer Löwe" with its historic steam locomotive "Waldbröl".
-Insofar, the closure of the bridge means a big damage for this well-established tourist attraction in the upper Berg county.
+Basically, the Wiehl Valley Railway line is the only line accessible by the tourist steam train "Bergischer Löwe" with its historic steam locomotive "Waldbröl".
+As a consequence the closure of the bridge means severe damage for this well-established tourist attraction in the Upper Berg county.

-Furthermore, the RSE got enquiries from four companies for timber transports - year-long and triweekly is the current plan according to Walter Zienow, General Manager of the RSE and vice chairman of the 'Preservation Society'.
-Until the bridge is open to traffic again the transports will start from Osberghausen.
-"But it would be better from Oberwiehl od Waldbröl", so Zienow.
+Furthermore, the RSE have had enquiries from four companies for timber transport – all yearlong and tri-weekly is the current plan according to Walter Zienow, General Manager of the RSE and vice chairman of the 'Preservation Society'.
+Until the bridge is open to traffic again the transport will start from Osberghausen.
+"But it would be better from Oberwiehl od Waldbröl", says Zienow.

-"At this juncture we'd like to say a big thank you to minister Ina Scharrenbach and to the Member of the Landtag Bodo Löttgen from the upper Berg county for supporting the Wiehl Valley Railway", Gerhard Mansel emphasizes.
+"At this point we wouldd like to say a big "thank you!" to Minister Ina Scharrenbach and to the Member of the Council Bodo Löttgen from the upper Berg county for supporting the Wiehl Valley Railway", Gerhard Mansel emphasizes.

 The funding was comfirmed at the right time to start everything necessary for the restoration of the bridge.